Skip to content

 What do you like about giving workshops on the topic of nature?

-When I notice that the spark of enthusiasm has been ignited.
-And when I manage to get ground elder sceptics to try the plant after my love song :)
+When I notice that the spark of enthusiasm has jumped over.
+And when I manage to get ground elder skeptics to taste the plant after my love song :)

-I offer wild herb hikes in the Waldviertel region.
-I design online courses and live webinars.
-My favorite topics are traditional herbal knowledge, smoking and the annual cycle festivals.
-I often hear that the way I impart knowledge is perceived as very down-to-earth, with a dose of humor and garnished with a pinch of natural spirituality.
+I offer wild herb walks in the Waldviertel region.
+I create online courses and live webinars.
+My favorite topics are traditional herbal knowledge, smudging, and the annual cycle festivals.
+I often hear that my knowledge transfer is perceived as very down-to-earth, with a dose of humor, garnished with a pinch of nature spirituality.

 What does a "normal" day look like for you?

-Not nearly as romantic as you might imagine for a herbalist.
-I juggle my job as head of quality management at SONNENTOR, my events and individual energetic sessions at GrünKraft and my work as a lecturer at the Mauritiushof Nature Academy.
-I am also the head of the Wild Herb Guide and Natural Energetics sections of the Austrian Society for Animal-Assisted and Nature-Assisted Therapy and I organize a monthly regional market in Arbesbach (my hometown) on a voluntary basis.
-Together with my husband and my in-laws, I look after 4 cats, 7 chickens and 4 beehives, a garden and a field.
+By no means as romantic as one might imagine for a herbalist.
+I juggle my position as head of quality management at SONNENTOR, my events and individual energetic sessions at GrünKraft, and my work as a lecturer at the Mauritiushof Naturakademie.
+I am also section head of the Wild Herb Guide and Nature Energetics sections of the Austrian Society for Animal-Assisted and Nature-Assisted Therapy and voluntarily organize a monthly regional market in Arbesbach (my home community).
+Together with my husband and in-laws, I care for 4 cats, 7 chickens, and 4 beehives, a garden, and a field.

-That sounds like a lot and yes, it is :).
-Nevertheless, everything fits together under the umbrella of a natural and down-to-earth lifestyle.
-That is what drives me.
+That sounds like a lot, and yes, it is :).
+Nevertheless, everything comes together under the umbrella of a nature-oriented and down-to-earth lifestyle.
+That is my motivation.
 And the fruits that emerge from my many activities.

 Do you enjoy being in nature?

-I feel really at home in nature.
-I can switch off and quickly focus on the important things in life when my mind starts to get too busy.
+I feel truly at home in nature.
+I can switch off and quickly get back to the essentials in life when my mind gets too busy again.

-Do you also have a special favorite place or place of power - where do you like to be the most?
+Do you have a special favorite place or power spot - where do you like to be the most?

-I like to be near rivers in the forest.
-The Kamp flows near us, a small river that is characterized by its reddish color.
-In some places the river washes around granite rocks that you can climb on and enjoy the sound of the water.
-The Höllfall near Arbesbach is one such place.
+I prefer to be by rivers in the forest.
+The Kamp, a small river known for its reddish color, flows near us.
+In some places, the river washes around granite rocks that you can climb and enjoy the sound of the water.
+The Höllfall near Arbesbach is such a place.
 I can walk there from my village.
-I call the path my personal pilgrimage route.
+I call the path my personal pilgrimage.

-Do you have a recipe for us that we can easily recreate even as "inexperienced" people and that supports our natural health?
+Do you have a recipe for us that even "unpracticed" people can easily replicate and that supports our natural health?

-My favorite herbal recipe is sour honey (oxymel).
-Since I am a hobby beekeeper, I can also use my own honey with this recipe.
-I find the most exciting sour honey with tree branches.
+My favorite herbal recipe is sour honey (Oxymel).
+Since I'm a hobby beekeeper, I can also use my own honey with this recipe.
+For me, a sour honey with fir tips tastes most exciting.

-Sour honey, also called oxymel, is a drink full of herbal power with a harmoniously balanced sweetness and acidity of honey and apple cider vinegar.
-This ultimate tonic has been known since ancient times.
+Sour honey, also called oxymel, is a drink full of herbal power with harmoniously balanced sweetness and acidity from honey and apple cider vinegar.
+This ultimate tonic has been known since antiquity.

 Since childhood, I have been prone to respiratory illnesses.
-These usually last a while.
-I can't take syrup for more than three days because my stomach goes on strike.
-I can take tree branch sour honey as an alternative to tree branch syrup for weeks.
+They usually drag on for a while.
+I can't take syrup for more than 3 days, as my stomach protests.
+I can take a fir tip sour honey as an alternative to fir tip syrup for weeks.

 Recipe

-When collecting twigs, please note: Never collect too many from one branch and only collect from fully grown trees that are over 3m tall!
-Otherwise you would affect the growth of young trees.
-This recipe is particularly suitable for processing twigs because you do not need large quantities for sour honey.
+When collecting fir tips, please note: Never collect too many from one branch and only collect from mature trees over 3m high!
+Otherwise, you would affect the growth of young trees.
+Precisely because you don't need large quantities for a sour honey, this recipe is very suitable for processing fir tips.

 Ingredients